School Psychology Graduate Program Coordinator: Dr. D. Tighe Cooke

-The WSU School Psychology Program is a specialist level program.
+The Worcester State University School Psychology Program is a specialist level program that is approved by the National Association of School Psychologists.
 Students receive a Certificate of Advanced Graduate Studies (CAGS) in School Psychology at the culmination of three years of full time study.
 Upon completion, students may receive Institutional Endorsement to obtain the credential of School Psychologist in the state of Massachusetts.
 The CAGS is awarded upon successful completion of 69 credits combined planned program of study including supervised fulltime practicum (600+ hours) and supervised full-time internship (total 1200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.

 Candidates must satisfy all other graduate and degree requirements.
 Institutional endorsement for professional credential as a school psychologist requires a passing score on the Massachusetts Teacher Educator Licensing Examination (MTEL), and sitting for the Praxis II exam and successful completion of all CAGS components.